uilab-kaist/cs570-spring-2020/README.md

 |   13  | 06/08, 06/10              | Lecture 12 Lecture 13 | Ethics in NLP/ML, Course Wrap-Up                                |                | Peer-review                    |
 | 14, 15 | 06/15, 06/17 06/22, 06/24 |           -           | Project Team Meetings with Teaching Staff                      |        No Class        |                            |
 |   16  | 06/29, 07/01              |           -           | No final                                                       |      No Class          | Final presentation Peer-review          |

+## In-Class Activity

+- 7 in-class exercises (see schedule)
+- Implementation & problem solving
+- Designed to be finished during class time, but you can complete by midnight same day for full credit
+- **Complete your Python exercises (Activity 0) before the class starts on March 25th (10:29:59 am on March 25th, KST); We will not let you go on without completing it (automatic F in the class if you continue)**

 ## Team Projects